Windows Hello for Business - Cloud Kerberos Trust - Hybrid

 Activation with a policy

-In order to carry out the activation only for a certain circle, you can under «Devices> Windows> Configuration profiles» create a new «Identity Protection» profile
+To activate only a certain circle, you can go to “Devices> Windows> Configuration profiles” create a new “Identity Protection” profile.

 In the settings it is important that “Use a Trusted Platform Module (TPM)” is active.